Confirmation. Sealed by the Spirit.

 As a third component of our preparation, teenagers attend a retreat experience.
 If a teenager cannot attend one of our retreats, they are responsible for scheduling a non-academic retreat for themselves sometime before they receive the sacrament.
 If the student has already attended one of the parish's retreats they do not need to attend a retreat the year that they are confirmed but are still encouraged to do so.

 Any high school teenager who going into their junior or senior year in high school at the time of Confirmation preparation and feels that they are personally ready to recieve the sacrament is eligible.
 Teenagers are eligible to go through the high school confirmation preparation until they graduate from high school.
 Any college-aged young adults should enroll in the parish RCIA program to be confirmed into the Church.

 Knowing When to Recieve the Sacrament:

 Our diocese currently recommends at least two years of high school faith formation before one receives the sacrament of confirmation, so it is required that public school students take the foundational courses (listed above).
 All students should attend LifeTeen their freshmen, sophomore, and junior years of high school also.
 A teenager should choose to enter preparation for the Sacrament of Confirmation after careful prayer, discussion with their parents, and an ability to fully commitment to the sessions and requirements.
 Parents should not force their child to be confirmed if their child does not want to be confirmed.
 Similarly, parents should avoid encouraging their child to be confirmed simply because it's what they are "supposed to do."
-Confirmation preparation occurs primarily during the summer (about two Confirmation sessions/month) and will be open for those going into their junior or senior year of high school.
+Confirmation preparation occurs primarily during the summer and will be open for those going into their junior or senior year of high school.